How I Turned My Biggest Freelance Fails Into Positives

 Help with my rebranding

-As I was also doing a major rebrand at the time, I got Emma to design my branded blog post graphics.
+As I was also doing a major rebrand of my business at the time, I got Emma to design my branded blog post graphics.
 We used a shared folder in Canva.
 She also did my social media headers, web design packages, and other marketing graphics.

 Help with strategy

-Emma helped me with a marketing strategy and figuring out what worked and what didn’t.
-This was pretty vital and I still use the model now.
+Emma helped me with a marketing strategy and figuring out what was worked and what didn’t.
+This was pretty vital in showing me the best use of my time, and I still use the model now.

 RELATED POST: 21 Reasons Why You Need To Hire A Virtual Assistant